cupy/cupy/docs/source/cupy-reference/kernel.rst

 User-Defined Kernels
 ====================

-CuPy provides easy ways to define two types of CUDA kernels: elementwise kernels and full-reduction kernels.
+CuPy provides easy ways to define two types of CUDA kernels: elementwise kernels and reduction kernels.
 We first describe how to define and call elementwise kernels, and then describe how to define and call reduction kernels.